Alex Highsmith: 2022

-In Week 10, Highsmith had five tackles, two sacks, a tackle for loss and a forced fumble in a 20–10 win over the New Orleans Saints, earning AFC Defensive Player of the Week.
+In the regular season opener, Highsmith had three sacks and a forced fumble in the 23–20 overtime victory over the Cincinnati Bengals.
+In week 10, Highsmith had five tackles, two sacks, a tackle for loss and a forced fumble in a 20–10 win over the New Orleans Saints, earning American Football Conference (AFC) Defensive Player of the Week.
+He closed out the 2022 regular season with 2.5 sacks in a 28–14 win over the Browns.

-He finished the 2022 Season with 63 tackles, a team high 14.5 sacks, and league leading five forced fumbles.
+He finished the 2022 season with 63 tackles, a team high 14.5 sacks, and league-leading five forced fumbles.